geniusworks/advent-of-code/README.md

 ## About Advent of Code

 Advent of Code is an annual event where programmers and coders come together to solve a series of programming puzzles and challenges.
-The event takes place every year in December and features 25 days of challenges, one for each day leading up to Christmas.
+The event takes place every year in December and features daily programming and problem-solving challenges.

 ## Solutions

-This repository contains my solutions various challenge.
-Solutions are organized in separate directories by year (e.g. `2024/day01.php`, `2024/day02.php`, etc.).
+This repository contains my challenge solutions, which are organized by year and contest day (e.g. `2024/day01.php`, `2024/day02.php`, etc.).

 ## Running the Solutions

-To run any single solutions, navigate to the corresponding directory and run: `php dayXX.php` (inputXX.txt data not included per AoC policy)
+To run any solution, navigate to the directory and run: `php dayXX.php` (inputXX.txt data not included per AoC policy)

 To run all of the solutions: `for file in *.php; do php "$file"; done`